ropensci/roweb3/content/blog/2023-06-21-coworking/index.md

 ## What are these sessions?

-Our coworking sessions are generally held on the first Tuesday of the month, rotating through different timezones (Americas Pacific, Australia Western, and European Central).
+Our coworking sessions are generally held on the first Tuesday of the month, rotating through different timezones (Americas Pacific at 9am, Australia Western at 9am, and European Central at 14h).
 We meet on Zoom for two hours with introductions followed by two 40-min coworking sessions with a mini-break and scavenger hunts 🔎 in the middle.
-People join us from all over the world, and we generally have ~7-14 people at a session.
+People join us from all over the world, and we generally have &#8764;7-14 people at a session.

-{{< figure src = "scavenger_hunt.jpg" caption = "April Scavenger hunt: Find something that reminds you of the season!<br>People shared a variety of findings from tulips to touques, and sunshine to sunglasses!" alt = "A screenshot of a Zoom meeting showing 6 different video participants each holding something different: Decorated Easter egg, Sunglasses, Tulips, Allergy medicine, Sunbeam, and Touque" class = "center" >}}
+{{< figure src = "scavenger_hunt.jpg" caption = "April Scavenger hunt: Find something that reminds you of the season!<br>People shared a variety of findings from tulips to touques\*, and sunshine to sunglasses!" alt = "A screenshot of a Zoom meeting showing 6 different video participants each holding something different: Decorated Easter egg, Sunglasses, Tulips, Allergy medicine, Sunbeam, and Touque*" class = "center" >}}

+\* 'Touque' is [Canadian](https://www.thecanadianencyclopedia.ca/en/article/tuque) for a warm knitted winter hat.

 While coworking we have two 'rooms', a Quiet room (🤫) where I hang out and where people silently work on their tasks, and a Noisy room with the community host and where chatter is welcome (but not required).